httpout/httpout.github.io/reference/websocket/index.md

 has_toc: true
 ---

-To work with a websocket connection. the `websocket` object will be `None` on requests that are not considered a websocket type.
+To work with a websocket connection.
+The `websocket` object will be `None` on requests that are not considered a websocket type.

 Example:
 ```python